DmitrijVC/rw-a2s/README.md

 ## Issues
 - Regions different from ALL, are not working for some apps
-- Client::get_servers returns the same servers multiple times
+- Client::get_servers returns the same servers after 5 packets

 ## Example of v0.5.4-debug
 Code: